 Three Foods that bring you down

 We’ve all experienced that telltale energy slump, whether it’s mid-morning or mid-afternoon.
 We just need a little something to boost our energy and shake off the fatigue.
-Some of the things we turn to in energy emergencies, like caffeine, bread or sugar, need to be ingested in MODERATION… In excess, these three food items can bring you down.
-We find all of these food items on the Military Diet, but again, moderation is the key.
+Some of the things we turn to in energy emergencies, like caffeine, bread or sugar, need to be ingested in MODERATION.
+In excess, these three food items can bring you down.
+We find all of these food items on the Military Diet, but moderation is the key.

-It turns out that some of those “amber waves of grain” are actually sucking your energy.
-Particularly wheat and gluten (the protein found in wheat and other grains).
-Within the last 50 years, we are consuming a lot more wheat/gluten as more of our food products are made with highly refined wheat flour.
-Countless auto-immune diseases are attributed to wheat/gluten, such as Celiac disease (where the immune system attacks the small intestines) or “Leaky Gut” (when the intestinal wall becomes damaged and some undigested food particles “leak” into the bloodstream).
+Some of those “amber waves of grain” are actually sucking your energy.
+Particularly gluten (the protein found in wheat and other grains).
+Within the last 50 years, we’ve started consuming a lot more gluten because our food products are made with highly refined wheat flour.
+Countless auto-immune diseases are attributed to gluten, like Celiac disease (where the immune system attacks the small intestines) or “Leaky Gut” (when the intestinal wall becomes damaged and some undigested food particles “leak” into the bloodstream).